dice2m/dice2m/README.md

-*i think we can solve that with a lambda*
+*I think we can solve that with a lambda*
 *- A junior devops*

 Formed as a devops, working as a Cloud Architect.